An Introduction to the Discharging Method via Graph Coloring: Structure and coloring of sparse graphs

-The structure theorem is sharp.
-From the proof, all vertices in a sharpness example should have degree $2$ or $3$.
-To generate infinitely many such examples, replace each edge of any $3$-regular $n$-vertex graph with an $(\ell-1)$-thread.
-Long threads do not occur, and there are $\ell\FR{3n}2$ edges and $n+(\ell-1)\FR{3n}2$ vertices; the average degree is $2+\FR2{3\ell-1}$. \end{remark}
+Furthermore, to achieve sharpness in the proof, all vertices should have degree $2$ or $3$.
+Replace each edge of any $3$-regular graph with an $(\ell-1)$-thread.
+By the discharging computation, the average degree is $2+\FR2{3\ell-1}$, and there are no $\ell$-threads. \end{remark}

-Discovering a discharging argument is fun in itself, but the value is in applications.
-To use structural results in inductive proofs, we must require the hypothesis of the structural lemma to hold also in subgraphs.
+Discovering a discharging argument can be fun, but its value is in applications.
+To apply our result on threads inductively to a coloring problem, we replace the bound on $\avd(G)$ by the same bound on $\mad(G)$.
+The condition $\mad(G)<3$ already implies $3$-colorability, and graphs having any odd cycle require at least three colors, so we need another coloring model to allow a stronger bound on $\mad(G)$ to have a chance to improve on $3$-colorability.

-A graph is {\it $d$-degenerate} if every subgraph has a vertex of degree at most $d$; this is an ``every subgraph'' analogue of $\delta(G)\le d$.
-A \emph{$k$-coloring} of a graph $G$ labels vertices using a set of $k$ colors; a coloring is \emph{proper} if adjacent vertices always have distinct colors.
-A graph is \emph{$k$-colorable} if it has a proper $k$-coloring, and the \emph{chromatic number} $\chi(G)$ is the least such $k$.
-Every $(k-1)$-degenerate graph is $k$-colorable, by induction on the number of vertices.
+\begin{definition} A {\it $t$-fold coloring} of a graph $G$ assigns each vertex a set of $t$ colors so that adjacent vertices receive disjoint sets.
+The {\it $t$-fold chromatic number} $\chi_t(G)$ is the least $k$ such that $G$ has a $t$-fold coloring using subsets of $[k]$ (where $[n]=\{1,\dots,n\}$).
+The {\it fractional chromatic number} $\chi^*(G)$ of $G$ is $\inf_t \chi_t(G)/t$.
+The {\it odd girth} of $G$, written $g_o(G)$, is the length of a shortest odd cycle in $G$ (infinite when $G$ is bipartite). \end{definition}

-Using bounds on average degree analogously to obtain good colorings requires all subgraphs to satisfy the same bound.
-Hence we restrict the maximum average degree over all subgraphs, denoted by $\mad(G)$.
-Note that $\mad(G)<k$ implies that $G$ is $(k-1)$-degenerate.
-Thus we already have $\chi(G)\le k$ when $\mad(G)<k$.
-Even when $\mad(G)=k-1$, we cannot improve the bound on $\chi(G)$, due to the complete graph $K_k$.
-Hence to obtain stronger coloring results when $\mad(G)<k$, we consider a more refined notion of chromatic number.
-Let $\ZZ_p$ denote the set of congruence classes of integers modulo $p$; here $p$ is any positive integer.
+An ordinary proper coloring is a $1$-fold coloring, so always $\chi^*(G)\le\chi(G)$.
+The {\it independence number} $\alpha(G)$ of a graph $G$ is the maximum size of an independent set of vertices.
+When $G$ has $n$ vertices, always a $t$-fold coloring of $G$ needs at least $nt/\alpha(G)$ colors, since each color can only be used on an independent set.
+Hence $\chi^*(G)\ge n/\alpha(G)$; equality holds for vertex-transitive graphs using all automorphic images of a largest independent set.
+In particular, $\chi^*(C_{2t+1})=2+\FR 1t$, where $C_n$ denotes the $n$-vertex cycle.